Surgery to remove your oesophagus

 Open surgery

-Your surgeon can make a cut into your neck, chest or tummy (abdomen).
+Open surgery means the surgeon makes a larger cut into your neck, chest or tummy (abdomen).
 They make 2 or 3 cuts to reach the oesophagus.

-- trans hiatal oesophagectomy, which means having the operation through a cut in your tummy (abdomen) and neck
+• transhiatal oesophagectomy, which means having the operation through a cut in your tummy and neck

-- trans thoracic oesophagectomy, which is when the surgeon makes cuts in your abdomen and chest
+• transthoracic oesophagectomy, which is when the surgeon makes cuts in your tummy and chest

-Trans thoracic oesophagectomy is sometimes called an Ivor Lewis operation, after the surgeon who first did the operation.
+Trans thoracic oesophagectomy is sometimes called an Ivor Lewis operation.
+This is named after the surgeon who first did the operation.

 Keyhole surgery